Fatal Flaws in the Modern Pre-Wrath Rapture Position

 Early church leaders such as Clement of Rome (90-100), Ignatius of Antioch (98-117), The Didache (100-160), The Epistle of Barnabas (117-138), and The Shepherd of Hernias (96-150) all wrote of the immanent return of the Lord.

-The truth is that Pre-Wrath View is the invented view which was first taught by Robert Van Kampen in the 1970's.
+The truth is, that Pre-Wrath View was invented and was first taught by Robert Van Kampen in the 1970's.
 After Van Kampen his new view point of the rapture he looked for several year to find some well know advocate to make his view popular.
 He was one of the most wealthy men in America and had the funds to postulate his views.
-He found that advocate in Marvin J. Rosenthal, who at that time was with the “Friends of Israel” and in early 1990s he published a book titled "The Pre-Wrath Rapture of the Church" which popularized the Pre-Wrath Rapture view.
+He found an advocate in Marvin J. Rosenthal, who at that time was with the “Friends of Israel” and in early 1990s he published a book titled "The Pre-Wrath Rapture of the Church" which popularized the Pre-Wrath Rapture view.
 So historically, the PreWrath view is only a decade and a half old.
+(Note: The Friends of Israel proclaims the Pre-Tribution view and when Rosenthal's view was revealed he was expelled from the organization.)

 What has made the myth popular are writers as stated earlier who passed on the myth out of ignorance or did so deliberately.
-It should be considered that may writers have taken up the Pre-Wrath view and have made great sums of money through their books.
-Also it should be understood that the myth is postulated by those who oppose dispensationalism which teaches that God has a separate plan for Israel and for the Christians in this the Church Age.
-Among these are the Covenant Theologians who teach God has abandoned Israel and now “the Church” has inherited the promised God made to His chosen nation.
+It should be considered that many writers have taken up the Pre-Wrath view and have made great sums of money through their books and gained fame.
+Also,it should be understood that the myth is postulated by those who oppose dispensationalism which teaches that God has a separate plan for Israel and for the Christians in this the Church Age.
+Among these are the Covenant theologians who teach God has abandoned Israel and now “the Church” has inherited the promised God made to His chosen nation.

-The Pre-Wrath Rapture view is clearly fatally flawed.
+The Pre-Wrath Rapture view is clearly fatally flawed and is thus false doctrine.
 The Pre-Wrath view is correct on the truth that Church Age saints will not experience the wrath of God (1 Thess.
 5:9, Rev. 3:10).
-However, it falsely teaches that God will not be pouring out His wrath in the beginning of the seven years and Christians will experience the Seal Judgments.
+However, it falsely teaches that God will not be pouring out His wrath in the beginning of the seven-years and Christians will experience the wrath of God in the Seal Judgments.
 Revelation 6 plainly states that the Tribulation begins when Jesus Christ initiates and brings the wrath of God on the earth beginning with the seal judgments.
 The Pre-Wrath view fails to understand that the supposed peace of at the beginning of the Tribulation is not real peace but only a short lived political offering of peace.
 The political peace does not preclude that God will not be pouring out His wrath in this same period.
 The Pre-Wrath view has a split view of the rapture with only part of the saints of God raptured and the rest left behind to be raptured later.
-The Pre-Wrath view also fails to understand that the seven year Tribulation is the conclusion of the Old Testament dispensation that God postponed when Israel rejected Jesus as their Messiah.
+The Pre-Wrath view also fails to understand that the seven-year Tribulation is the conclusion of the Old Testament dispensation that God postponed when Israel rejected Jesus as their Messiah.
 It ignores that Daniel specifically prophesied that the Messiah would return at the end of the 490 year period which will end with the Lord setting up the Millennial Kingdom He promised the Jews.
-The Tribulation according to God's word is God purging Israel not "the church."
+The Tribulation according to God's word is God purging Israel and the earth, not "the church."
 Nowhere in Revelation 4:1 to 19:7 is Church Age saints mentioned.
 Every reference to believers are those saved during the Tribulation.
-The reason is clear because Christians in this present dispensation of the Church Age,who are the body and bride of Jesus Christ, are in heaven with Him having been raptured before the seven year Tribulation.
+The reason is clear because Christians in this present dispensation of the Church Age,who are the body and bride of Jesus Christ, are in heaven with Him having been raptured before the seven-year Tribulation.